Haemulinae

 Haemulinae is a subfamily of the Haemulidae and consists of the genera of that family which are regarded as being of New World origin, although they are now widespread.
 The subfamily is distinguished from the Plectorhynchinae by having a short dorsal fin which contains 13-16 soft rays, as opposed to the long dorsal fin with 17-26 soft rays of the subfamily Plectorhynchinae.

 Genera

-The following genera are included in the Haemulinae:
+The following genera are included in the Haemulinae by Eschmeyer's Catalog of Fishes: